 Innovation typecasting has failed

 Venture Capitalists have aggressively type-casted specific innovations as unworthy, often stating their beliefs publicly.
 Steve Jobs proved many type castings wrong.
-The desktop application innovation he pushed, yet Venture Capitalists have ignored each represents over a $1B product lines, including Media software (Final Cut Pro/DVD Pro/iDVD, etc.) and even Office automation (Pages/Keynote/Numbers, etc.).
+He pushed the desktop application innovation, yet Venture Capitalists have ignored each represents over a $1B product lines, including Media software (Final Cut Pro/DVD Pro/iDVD, etc.) and even Office automation (Pages/Keynote/Numbers, etc.).
 And while VC’s failed to find the opportunity to tackle the music industry and produce socioeconomic value to all marketplace participants, Steve Jobs took it by storm some five years later.

 Not everyone in Silicon Valley is an entrepreneur

 Steve Jobs was a tough manager who understood that hiring pure technologists would not give access to the adoption greenfield he was aiming for.
 Because great technology without the ability to make it usable to a broad audience has only temporal value, he loved technologists that could stretch their innovation to reach the surface, and he would patiently hide technology innovation until it did.
 He redefined what it means to be an entrepreneur and made its outcome highly predictable because macroeconomic behavior is.
 Entirely different from the gamble many Venture Capitalists take by feeding the masses of entrepreneurial wannabes $250K investment tranches and hoping for the best.